dCache/dcache-helm/README.md

 ## Add extra onfiguraton to dcache.conf of layout.conf files

-Two configuration properties control the: `dcache.configExtra` and `dcache.layoutExtra`.
-With a value files the confuguration can be adjusted as needed:
+The configuration properties `dcache.configExtraPre`, `dcache.configExtra`, `dcache.layoutExtraPre`
+and `dcache.layoutExtra` allow adding an extra configurations at the begging and at the end of the generated `dcache.conf` and `layout.conf` files.

 ```yaml
 dcache: